Ali-Kortak/Websocket-Test/README.md

 ## Updates:

+18.12.2019:
-We added an error log to the application that shows up after the exception occured to make it easier to see that the problem occured.
+- We added an error log to the application that shows up after the exception occured to make it easier to see that the problem occured.

+20.12.2019
+- Added a login button to make it easier to log into the website before launching the test
+- Removed the ReloadWebViewTest class
+- Added the logic from the ReloadWebViewTest class to the MainActivity
+- Added a Toast that notifies the user once the exception occured